 - communication during the test

-Then we can think about some other methods that are possible in a both traditional hacking and non-technical hacking standpoint:
+Then we can think about some other methods to cheat on the SAT using both traditional hacking and non-technical hacking standpoint:

-- Time-zone hacking: the East coast will be done with the SAT before Hawaii heads to the test centers. (easy fix for the SAT: give different tests to different locales)
+The East coast is done with the SAT before Hawaii starts testing. (easy fix for the SAT: give different tests to different locales)

 Extra time is given to students who have an Individualized Education Plan.
 (I don’t think anyone would do this—it would be massively involved and have huge repercussions outside the test)

 Bathroom breaks with cell phones. (easy fix for the SAT: require students to bring cell phones and hand them in)

 - Section jumping